 Bitrate vs. Resolution for Professional Broadcasting

 In essence, the resolution and bitrate directly affect video quality.
 Thankfully, your bitrate and resolution settings can be optimized to increase the quality of your video content and live streams.
-And while it’s usually assumed that bigger is better.
-However, when it comes to bitrate vs. resolution, this isn’t true.
+And while it’s usually assumed that bigger is better, when it comes to bitrate vs. resolution, this isn’t true.

-In this article, we’ll break down and explain some topics directly related to live encoding.
+In this article, we’ll break down the differences between bitrate and resolution and help you make the best choice for your stream.
+We’ll explain some topics directly related to live encoding.
 We’ll define what it is along with bitrate and resolution.
 Then, we’ll dive into the specifics of encoder settings.
-By the end, you’ll be confident in choosing the best bitrate and resolution settings for your set up.
+By the end, you’ll be confident in choosing the best bitrate and resolution settings for your setup.

 What is Video Encoding?